arenaxr/arena-docs/content/python-api/attributes/gltf_model_lod.md

     </div>
     <a class="headerlink" href="#GltfModelLod"></a>

-            <div class="docstring"><p>GltfModelLod attribute class to manage its properties in the ARENA: Simple switch between the default gltf-model and a detailed one when a user camera is within specified distance
+            <div class="docstring"><p>GltfModelLod attribute class to manage its properties in the ARENA: Simple switch between the default gltf-model and a detailed one when a user camera is within specified distance.
+Requires <code>object_type: gltf-model</code>.
 Usage: <code>gltf_model_lod=GltfModelLod(...)</code></p>

 <h6 id="parameters">Parameters</h6>